fedellen/list-together/README.md

 ## **🤔 Possible todos after release**

 - Implement offline mutation capabilties for Apollo Client
+- Convert callbacks to Redis to prevent them from being cancelled
 - Add an `./app` directory with a React Native version of List Together

 ## **🐞 Known Bugs**

 - Shared list subscription delay on list data, not notification
+- App reverts to "Add your first list!" when deleting any list
 - ...otherBugsProbably

 ## **💽 Backend made with:**